dexhorthy/kots/hack/airgap_bundle/end_to_end_gcp_example_with_nexus.md

 #### airgapped cluster

-create a GCP vm with online internet access, this will be our airgapped cluster, but we'll use a an internet connection to install k8s and get a registry up and running.
+create a GCP vm with online internet access, this will be our airgapped cluster, but we'll use a an internet connection to install k8s.

 ```shell script
 INSTANCE=airgap-cluster; gcloud compute instances create $INSTANCE --boot-disk-size=200GB --image-project ubuntu-os-cloud --image-family ubuntu-1804-lts --machine-type n1-standard-4